 Community is Graham Lambkin's first solo album since 2011's Amateur Doubles, which is probably my favorite ambient recording of this decade.
 This new LP has more in common with the sound collage approach of Salmon Run and, as usual, anyone who's into sound design should take note - Graham's collages are pretty much in a league all their own.
 However, there are notable changes this time around, including the introduction of spoken word and more original instrumentation to the mix.
 This almost gives Community the vibe of a singer-songwriter album... albeit a very unorthodox one.

 Echoing the sentiments of everybody who's heard this album, my heart goes out to Nick Cave.
 I'm not familiar with a set of songs that explore the anguish of grief to the extent that Skeleton Tree does.
 Nick's voice is just so vulnerable throughout, and the band complements him perfectly with drones and arrangements that range from murky to ethereal.
-"Girl in Amber," in particular, gives me chills every time.
+"Girl in Amber," in particular, always gives me chills.

 Well, this didn't end up being Lulu 2.
 Not sure why people thought it would be, seeing as Mark Kozelek's early work with the Red House Painters was foundational to the melancholic type of post-rock Jesu specializes in.
 Also, Lulu's an awesome album anyway, but I'm getting off track.
 Of all the Koz's collaborations, I'm glad this is the one that's getting a follow-up.
 Mark does well to match the energy of Justin's instrumentals and I consider the track "America's Most Wanted" to be the high-water mark of his diaristic songwriting process.
 My only gripe is that the electronic numbers slightly pale in comparison to the ones that rock, but judging from the new singles, it does sound as though the beats will have a bit more character on the sequel.
 I enjoy those tracks' off-color subject matters as well, so my hopes for the Koz's 2017 output couldn't be higher.